BenKuhnhaeuser/GPID/README.md

 `gpid`

 ## Quick start
-To give you a first taste of the capabilities of GPID, this is a minimal example that only covers sample identification.
+To give you a first taste of the capabilities of GPID, this is a minimal example for the identification of  that only covers sample identification.
+For this purpose, we identify a rattan palm of the genus *Calamus* using a small test dataset comprised of 96 genes and 91 reference taxa.

 [Reference construction](https://github.com/BenKuhnhaeuser/GPID/wiki/1.-Reference-construction), [Method calibration](https://github.com/BenKuhnhaeuser/GPID/wiki/2.-Method-calibration) and [Method validation](https://github.com/BenKuhnhaeuser/GPID/wiki/3.-Method-validation) have already been performed.
 Note that **these steps only need to be conducted once** for a given lineage and set of genes.